vuejs/eslint-plugin-vue/docs/rules/order-in-components.md

+---
+pageClass: rule-details
+---
+# vue/order-in-components
-# enforce order of properties in components (vue/order-in-components)
+> enforce order of properties in components

 - :gear: This rule is included in `"plugin:vue/recommended"`.
 - :wrench: The `--fix` option on the [command line](https://eslint.org/docs/user-guide/command-line-interface#fixing-problems) can automatically fix some of the problems reported by this rule.